Subversion, Nepotism, and Girl Boss Mentality – The Red Flags For The Lord of the Rings: The War of the Rohirrim

 For all intents and purposes, it sounds as if the story of Helm Hammerhand is being subverted in order to prop up a female character.
 In fact, it runs parallel to a modern-day Disney princess super warrior-in-the-making.
 Which is to not say that Héra shouldn’t wield a weapon.
 My worry is that they will make her exceptional in many things to the detriment of the male characters like we have seen in movies such as Prey where the male characters are made to look dumb and stupid to a ludicrous and illogical degree in order to make the female character be smarter.

 But with Héra being the main focus, the worry is that this heavily takes away from the main characters which is Helm, his two sons, and Fréaláf.
-Boyens and company had a great story to flesh out which should have focused on a father and his sons who paid the ultimate price for their father’s actions and the grief of the father watching his sons die and the kingdom lost because of his actions and his failure to protect the realm.
-Not to mention the buildup of Fréaláf to bring in at the finale where he retakes Edoras and eventually becomes the next king of Rohan.
+Boyens and company had a great story to flesh out which should have focused on a father and his sons who paid the ultimate price for their father’s actions and the grief of the father watching his sons die and the kingdom lost because of his decisions and his failure to protect the realm.
+Not to mention the buildup of Fréaláf, to bring in at the finale, where he retakes Edoras and eventually becomes the next king of Rohan.

 Will this happen in the movie?
 It should be expected.
 But now that story is undermined by a character that is being self-inserted to have more of an impact than would be expected of her.
 Héra’s involvement in the story would have made more sense as someone holding the people together whenever her father would venture out into the cold to slay the enemy.
 Or arguing with her father about how to keep their people alive.
 Maybe staying in communication with Fréaláf and, upon sending news of Helm’s death, spurs him to attack.
 There are many ways to give Héra more agency without detracting from the main story and focus.